MofoMojo/ValheimMods/MMDropItemOnCameraDirection/ReadMe.txt

 Play Valheim

 :: UPGRADING ::
-This is 1.0... there are no upgrades here.
+This is 1.3...
+Just replacing existing files if upgrading

 :: UNINSTALLATION ::
 Remove the MofoMojo.MMDropItemUsingCameraDirection.dll and MofoMojo.MMDropItemUsingCameraDirection.CFG file from the \Plugins and \Config folders respectively.